glebmirolyubov/faceblurapp/README.md

 # FaceBlur Application

-FaceBlur is a .Net application that utilises Face API by Microsoft to detect faces on photograps and then using a custom algorithms to blur the faces.
+FaceBlur is a .Net application that utilises Face API by Microsoft to detect faces on photograps and then uses a custom algorithm to blur the faces.
 It uses an ASP.NET MVC template within Visual Studio.
 ![alt text](https://raw.githubusercontent.com/glebmirolyubov/faceblurapp/master/GitImage.png)

 ## Getting Started